Healthdirect Free Australian health advice you can count on.

 • Learn together about how different foods are grown.

-• Let your children help with food shopping and preparation.
+• Let your children help with food shopping and preparation and try new foods and recipes together.

 • Limit the amount of junk food you keep in the house.